Why would introverts want to build an online community?

 Like any tribe, online communities provide a sense of belonging in a splintered world.
 Such a venue allows introverts to commune at their will quietly.

-An investment of time and energy in building an online community is similar to building a business.
+Investing time and energy in building an online community is similar to building a business.
 The community may grow past the scope of its founder and take on a life of its own.
 This could benefit the idea that people support what they help create.

 How do you build an online community?